 Oh, come on!
 This place has to be haunted.
-The crumbling remnants of this children’s tuberculosis hospital have been abandoned for decades, but there are plans to redevelop the grounds into a working wellness center, which means the eerie, run-down vibes won’t be around forever.
+The crumbling remnants of this children’s tuberculosis hospital were abandoned for decades, but the campus is slowly being redeveloped into a working wellness center and a new pediatric hospital, which means the eerie rundown vibes won’t be around forever.
 (We can’t say the same for the ghosts, though.)

 12. One If By Land, Two If By Sea, West Village

 If you missed out on a chance to see Hamilton live then here’s the next spookiest thing: This romantic restaurant in the West Village was once Aaron Burr’s carriage house and he supposedly makes regular appearances there, along with his daughter, Theodosia.
 The restaurant is currently open for indoor and outdoor seating and staff and diners have seen Champagne glasses broken, paintings fall off walls, and spirits coming down the stairs.
 Honestly, we’d be happy to not be in the room where that happens...